arm12021/PhyloGTP/README.md

 `-o, --output` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Path to output directory.
 (Default: out)

 `-s, --start-tree-file` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Path to species tree file used as the starting point in the search.
-If none is provided, will use an additive taxon procedure.
+If unspecified, will use an additive taxon procedure.
 (Default: None)

 `-x, --random-start` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If True, will use start tree search from a random topology.
 Otherwise, will use an additive taxon procedure.
 (Default: False)

 `-u, --unrooted` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Toggle to treat gene trees as unrooted.
 Will do so by default if the input gene trees have no root.
 (Default: False)

 `-r, --ranger-path` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Path to Ranger-DTL-Fast executable.
-(Default: Ranger-DTL-Fast.linux).
+If unspecified, will use the executable located in the binaries folder based on the user platform automatically.
+(Default: None).

 `-D, --dup-cost` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cost of duplication events when computing parsimonious DTL reconciliations.
 (Default: 2)